NeuroVision is a series of short brain films created by Jake Fairnie and Bev Sage.

-The triptych visuals are reflected in the audio which Fairnie and Sage recorded in three different continents: a piano player in Africa's Marrakech (who was the resident pianist for Soho’s legendary Colony Club for many years), the clanging cutlery from an American diner in Las Vegas (recorded the very day Donald Trump was elected President) and the Print Room from the Art Academy in London Bridge.
+The triptych visuals are reflected in the audio which Fairnie and Sage recorded in three different continents: a piano player in Africa's Marrakech (who was the resident pianist for Soho’s legendary Colony Club for many years), the clanging cutlery from an American diner in Las Vegas (recorded the day Donald Trump was elected President) and the Print Room of the Art Academy in London.

 FILM 2: NeuroVision - Radiotherapy

-NeuroVision - Radiotherapy displays all three perspectives of the brain in a single frame, with the integrity of the cerebral cortex brain tissue removed in order to reveal the laser green lights of a radiotherapy session and arial drone footage of Sage swimming through the water on a mission to heal herself from cancer.
+NeuroVision - Radiotherapy displays the three perspectives of the brain in a single frame (axial, coronal and sagittal), with the integrity of the cerebral cortex brain tissue removed in order to reveal the laser green lights of a radiotherapy session and arial drone footage of Sage swimming through natural lake water on a mission to heal herself from cancer.

 Sound recordings contain Sage's breath as she lay in an MRI machine shortly after receiving radiotherapy during cancer treatment, overlaid with the squalls of seagulls from Babbacombe beach where Sage grew up.